awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/30_batch/00_ami.md

 ---

 AWS Batch uses Amazon ECS to schedule the container and as such uses the official ECS-optimized image as a default.
-As the nextflow container needs to run the AWS-Cli we need to update the AMI so that we have everything we need.
+As the Nextflow container needs to run the AWS-Cli we need to update the AMI so that we have everything we need.

 <!--
 ## Paste Credentials